partspile/site/PRD.md

 - **HTML Generation:** Uses Gomponents for type-safe, composable UI components in Go.
 - **Frontend:** Tailwind CSS and HTMX for responsive, dynamic user interfaces.
 - **Vector Search:** Google Gemini (gemini-embedding-001) for semantic embeddings and Qdrant vector database for similarity search and filtering.
 - **Database:** SQLite with comprehensive schema for vehicle data, user management, and transaction tracking.
+Database operations use [sqlx](https://github.com/jmoiron/sqlx) for enhanced type safety and reduced boilerplate code.
 - **Background Processing:** Go goroutines for vector embedding generation and user personalization updates.

 ---